 Beginners may think smaller is easier but consider this first.
 Small engines produce a lot of power but the power is delivered in the high rpm area with the power valve open when “on the pipe”.
 This means that the rider needs to be very comfortable with using the gas and ringing the engine in higher rpms to produce adequate power.
 This can be scary and may result in launching the bike in technical uphill sections.

-For a beginner (however, not as the first bike), we would recommend the 200cc engines or even 250cc.
-If you are a beginner, take a look at our list of the best beginner dirt bikes.
+For a beginner (however, not as the first bike), I would recommend the 200cc engines or even 250cc.
+If you are a beginner, take a look at my list of the best beginner dirt bikes.

 With these engines, it’s important to adjust the power valve to a setting, where the power band area is tuned very high on the rpm area so that the power delivery is smoother and lacks the big hit when the flap is fully open.
 This makes the engine power delivery smoother and not as explosive.

-Our choice for the best dirt bike for trail riding is definitely the 300cc engine size.
+My choice for the best trail dirt bike is definitely equipped with the 300cc engine size.
 This legendary 2-stroke engine class has massive amounts of very controllable and tunable low-end torque and a comparable 450cc 4-stroke level maximum power.

 Dirt Bike Models Designed for Trail Riding